Fish Tacos with Cilantro Lime Yogurt Sauce

 Tips and Tricks for This Recipe

-I use a Greek yogurt-based sauce for a lighter twist on the traditional sour creamy mayonnaise sauce.
-If you prefer a more traditional sauce, check out this recipe here.
+- I use a Greek yogurt-based sauce for a lighter twist on the traditional sour cream mayonnaise sauce.

 Other Recipes to Try